pec1985/TiDraggable/ios/README.md

 1. click: will fire on click.
 It contains an index number of the view clicked as well as a reference to the it.

 ---

+## What's New in Version 1.2

+1. Rewrote entire gesture logic
+2. Removed animation to make the behavior the same as the android version
+(this can be done in javascript)
+3. Added rotation and resizing features

 ## What's New in Version 1.1